ChrisBetancur/BetCompiler/README.md

  - Solution
     - Passed the current scope as param in is_symbol_in_scope function

 ### Next Steps
+- Handling Errors
+- Handling multiple params in print function
-- Variables
+- Handling functions
-- Translate AST to assembly to compile code

 ### How to compile code